 Best Pizza in New York

 New York: a city for and of pizza lovers.
 Every New Yorker has their favourite addresses to get a slice or ‘pie’ (the whole pizza).
 A couple of pizzerias have almost been declared as holy dining spots.
-Here is my personal top 5 best pizza in New York, trust me, your taste buds will thank you.
+Here is my personal list of the best pizza in New York, trust me, your taste buds will thank you.

 John’s Pizzeria of Bleecker Street (278 Bleecker Street)

 These pizzas are more sophisticated than most American variations.
-Ingredients are fresh, sauce is spicy and the cheese is premium quality.
+Ingredients are fresh, the sauce is spicy and the cheese is premium quality.
 Cheese pizza is standard here but there are countless possibilities for toppings.
 You can also order a bottle of wine at a reasonable price.
-You won’t go bankrupt eating here: A pizza costs $17,00, plus $4 per topping.
-There’s also a branch on Times Square, both locations are great for lunch and dinner, but expect a queue.
+You won’t go bankrupt eating here: The prices for a pizza start from around $20.
+The pizzeria is great for lunch and dinner, but expect a queue.

 NY Pizza Suprema (413 8th Avenue)

 Although there is enough seating, this is not a place to go for the atmosphere but purely for the pizza!
-Prices start at $24 for a pie or $3 a slice.
-In terms of slices, this place is the winner (John’s Pizza doesn’t offer slices).
 NY Pizza Suprema is great for grabbing lunch or, because of its location (near Penn Station/Madison Square Garden), perfect for a snack before or after a Knicks or Rangers game!

 Lombardi’s (32 Spring Street)

 For a slice of history, visit Lombardi’s.
 In contrast to Joe’s Pizza, Lombardi’s was not designed for a quick bite.
 In 1905 this pizzeria was given planning permission by the municipality of New York, making it the oldest pizzeria in the city.
-The décor hasn’t changed much since: wooden tables, red and white check table cloths and murals of the Italian countryside.
+The décor hasn’t changed much since: wooden tables, red and white check tablecloths and murals of the Italian countryside.
 Everyone comes to Lombardi’s – from glamorous couples to large families.
-In the restaurant you can’t order slices, only whole pizzas and they are not for those on a diet!
-Lombardi’s is known as the pizzeria that introduced the New York-style pizza: with it’s thick, dark crust, topped with mozzarella, tomato sauce and basil.
-On top of that, you can choose lots of different sorts of toppings, including home-made meatballs.
+In the restaurant, you can’t order slices, only whole pizzas and they are not for those on a diet!
+Lombardi’s is known as the pizzeria that introduced the New York-style pizza: with its thick, dark crust, topped with mozzarella, tomato sauce and basil.
+On top of that, you can choose lots of different sorts of toppings, including homemade meatballs.
+It’s a great spot for lunch and dinner but you can expect long queues.

 Two Boots was established in 1987 by two film-makers who also had a love of pizza and beer, (like many American men).
 The name references the form of Italy and Louisiana: which are both shaped like a boot.
-With it’s original name and creative owners, it’s no wonder Two Boots serves special pizza.
-At all locations (there are 11 in New York) you can order a cheese pizza that can be pimped up with toppings inspired by the Southern kitchen.
+With its original name and creative owners, it’s no wonder Two Boots serves special pizza.
+At the locations, you can order a cheese pizza that can be pimped up with toppings inspired by the Southern kitchen.
 The names of the pizzas are all inspired by films and tv shows: The Dude, The Newman, Mr Pink and Cleopatra Jones.
 If you don’t feel like anything too ‘exotic’, you can also just choose pepperoni, anchovies or olives.
-A slice costs $2,75 – $3,75 and a whole pizza is $9,95 (small), $14,95 (medium) or $19,95 (large).